Kebasoh/Gitsearch/README.md

 - Kebaso Steve Ongati
 ## Description

 - The website basically works in a way that you can search you Github account and get to explore and get to view your account in Github.
+ The project basically uses the github API to collect information that are required.Whe you ether the github name you will see the profile.

 ## Technologies Used
 - This project was generated with Angular CLI version 7.1.4.